-I intentionally titled this post when doctors seem dismissive rather when doctors are dismissive.
+I intentionally titled this post, “when doctors seem dismissive” rather when doctors are dismissive.
 Most doctors are anything but dismissive.
-Overall, my doctors have been great, and this post is not intended to be a criticism of any doctor in particular, though I do use specific examples, rather it’s an attempt to raise awareness about yet another important aspect of patient care.
+Overall, my doctors have been great, and this post is not intended to be a criticism of any doctor in particular.

-I do believe many doctors appear to be dismissive from time to time for a whole host of reasons.
-Perception matters.
+Some, maybe even most doctors, appear to be dismissive from time to time for a whole host of reasons.

 No matter how great your doctor is or isn’t, one of the things you remember most later on is how he/she listened or did not listen to you.
 And of course, being dismissive isn’t exactly the same thing as not listening, but they are closely tied.

 Having a doctor who is competent is vital, but having one who listens to you and is not dismissive is also important.

 After first ruling out a heart attack the day I went to the ER, the attending physician went on, though unintentionally, to dismiss my chest pain.
-After a brief discussion where I was “reassured” that more than likely my pain was nothing, the doctor left the ER room with almost (perceived by me to be anyway) a flippant attitude, patting my legs and saying something like, these kinds of aches and pains happen to people our age.
+After a brief discussion during which I was reassured that more than likely my pain was nothing, the doctor left the ER room with almost a flippant attitude (perceived by me to be anyway), patting my legs and saying something like, these kinds of aches and pains happen to people our age.

 Needless to say, I soon began feeling a little embarrassed and then guilty as co-payment costs and dollar signs starting flashing through my mind.
 He meant no harm.
 I knew he was merely trying to lighten the mood and make me feel better, but he didn’t lighten the mood, and I did not feel better.